 Does that mean that LCHF diet has no health benefits?

 Depends on what you compare it with.

-People have a tendency to group health changes.
-More specifically, they introduce a whole array of changes instead of just one, changing a whole set of variables, and attributing the benefits to only one of them.
+People have a tendency to group their health habit changes.
+More specifically, they introduce a whole array of changes instead of just one, changing the whole set of variables, and usually attributing the benefits to only one of them.

 Most dietary changes come hand in hand with a change in physical activity.
-Is the cause of benefits changing your diet or introducing physical activity in your life?
+Is the cause of benefits the change in your diet or the introduction physical activity in your life?

-Most dietary changes come hand in hand with a change in calorie intake.
-Is the cause of benefits changing in your diet or calorie restriction?
+Most dietary changes come hand in hand with a reduction in calorie intake.
+Is the cause of benefits changing your diet or calorie restriction?

-Very few LCHF followers switch to it from a balanced diet and optimal body mass.
-Is the cause of benefits reducing carbs, increasing the quality of diet, or reducing body mass?
+Very few LCHF followers switch to it from a balanced diet and optimal body weight.
+Is the cause of benefits reducing carbohydrate intake, increasing the quality of diet, or reducing body weight?

 Because the intake of entire food groups is limited (grains, fruits, root vegetables, and beans), LCHF diet often lacks fiber, vitamins, and phytonutrients.

 Also, limiting carb intake takes away the brain's primary source of energy, glucose.
 Without glucose, the brain can adjust by using ketones as an energy source, but it's not fully efficient.